LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > > (```R``` can be calculated to ```R1 + R2```) _then_ the rule will be finished successful

 > The order of the rule is very important, because Prolog tries to find a rule, which can be matched successfully,
-> the first rule, that matches will be used.
+> the first rule that matches will be used.
 Variables will be set during runtime and the values will be passed
 > back as a reference, which is named [side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 In imperative programming languages these side effects are undesired, but
 > can be very helpful in logic programming languages.
 >